 When your resource needs (food, housing, education, health care, technology, transportation) are all met then those problematic social drivers for getting things done and the inevitable social problems created by it (war, crime, exploitation, starvation, homelessness, etc) go away and then people are able to concentrate on more important issues beyond survival.
 Maslow’s Hierarchy of Needs sort of speaks to this too: when your basic (lower order needs) are met then your higher order needs and desires are able to be fully pursued, not only for yourself, but for all of humanity too.

-Universal Free Education Systems Create a Highly Educated Populace
+C. Universal Free Education Systems Create a Highly Educated Populace

 A heavy part of RBE is universal access to free education and this will carry much of the burden of social engineering and solving the productivity problem.
 Although, to make that happen, our education systems will also need to evolve to focus on fostering problem solving, critical thinking, scientific method, compassion, communication, and creativity as well as sustainability, and the interdependence of all things, and so much more; much of which is being stamped out by our current school systems (at least here in the US).